Each blind slat is a tiny dust shelf, top and bottom. The right technique cleans an entire window in under five minutes.

 - Seasonally: Deep clean all blinds with the methods above

-If your home has numerous windows with blinds, our recurring house cleaning service includes blind dusting in every visit, ensuring they never reach the point of heavy buildup.
+If your home has numerous windows with blinds, our recurring house cleaning service (also called a maid service) includes blind dusting in every visit, ensuring they never reach the point of heavy buildup.

 Related Services